UOA-CS732-SE750-Students-2024/project-group-playful-penguins/README.md

 For backend communications, we have used the Express library along with axios and fetch for making requests to backend endpoints.

-Mongoose was incorporated as demonstrated in the course lectures, and we utilized Jest testing library.
+Mongoose was incorporated as demonstrated in the course lectures, and we utilized Jest, vitest and react testing libraries.

 ## 2. Application of further learning beyond the scope of course material